gelso/BigButtonPlay/README.md

 ## Setup Instructions

-To use TubeEase, you need to get a YouTube API key from Google Cloud Console.
+To use BigButtonPlay, you need to get a YouTube API key from Google Cloud Console.
 Follow these steps:

 ### Process Overview (details below)